 Fresno Council on Child Abuse Prevention

-It should not hurt to be a child.
+It should not hurt

 Our mission is to coordinate community efforts to prevent and respond to child abuse